CCBDA-UPC/Assignments-2020/Lab09.md

 You need to keep the Python code that the blueprint provides.

-Once the lambda function and API are created you will see the image below.
+Once the lambda function and API are ready, the image below shall appear.

 <p align="center"><img src="./images/Lab09-Serverless-Console.png" alt="Serverless" title="Serverless"/></p>

-Click on ``serverles-controller`` to replace the Lambda function code by:
+Click on ``serverless-controller`` to replace the Lambda function code by:

 ````python
 import boto3